tfcp68/yantrix/docs/syntax/100_data_objects.md

 # Data Objects

 Yantrix implies that business logic is deterministic and is built upon a single anemic `Data Model`.
-Framework controller, meanwhile, consists of small building blocks described as Dictionaries/Records.
-Most notable of those blocks are
+Framework control objects, meanwhile, operate on small atomic "data blocks", interpreted as `Record`-like type (i.e. `Object` in JS, `Dictionary` in Python, and so on).
+The Most important "data blocks" are

 -   `Context`: current condition of a `FSM`, including it's control state and various meta fields
 -   `Payload`: a useful data transferred to a `FSM` with each dispatched `Action`, including its id and various meta fields
 -   `Event Meta`: the same as `Payload` but for `Events` &mdash; messages dispatched through `Event Bus` between `FSMs`

-Each of those is represented as keyed object (dictionary, record, etc.) with each key being processed as a separate var.
+Each of those is represented as a keyed object (dictionary, record, etc.) with each key being processed as a separate var.
-In most cases variables are immutable and their names are basically labels for the results of [Expressions](130_expressions.html) calculation assignment.
+In most cases, variables are immutable, and their names are basically labels for the results of [Expressions](130_expressions.html) calculation assignment.

 ## Declaring States

-Each node of Mermaid State diagram creates a State and must hava an unique name.
+Each node of MermaidJS State diagram creates a State and must hava an unique name.
 It's allowed to use note aliases, bit they are ignored by Yantrix, and `States` are named with node's literal name.

 ```mermaid